 In 2015, Marie-Véronique joined the jazz group The Project.
 The following spring, she founded her own group, MV & Co, which allows her to feature some great French Jazz repertoire and play with the best musicians in local jazz venues and during the Regina Jazz Festival.

 During the summer 2016, Marie-Véronique continued her Professional Development in France by attending the Dordogne International Jazz Summer School and taking part in jam sessions in the best jazz venues of Paris.

 In October, she performed as a member of the Caligari Orchestra in a live performance of The Cabinet of Dr. Caligari, presented for the first time with the music of composer Jason Cullimore at the Conexus Arts Centre, Regina.
 In December, she was featured in a live concert presented by the Regina Jazz Society.
 In February 2017, Marie-Véronique toured for the first time in Quebec where she performed in Montreal and Quebec City.
 In August, she attended the Ambrose University Jazz Camp.

-In October 2017, Marie-Véronique will be touring in Switzerland and Paris where she received a warm welcome.
+Last fall, Marie-Véronique toured in Switzerland and Paris where she received a warm welcome.
 She will be recording her first jazz album in January 2018.
 The album will be dedicated to French Jazz repertoire and will include some originals.